AviKnash/InterviewPrac/README.md

 3. RSA and ECDSA are assymetric.
 They have a private key to sign the token and public key to verify it.
 Making it more secure.
 4. JWT tokens are checked in the middleware usually.

+### 3. Refresh tokens and session tokens

+It's awlways better to use short lived session tokens and long lived refresh tokens in case the token gets stolen.
+Try using:-

+1. HttpOnly Cookies (Best Practice)
+2.
+- HttpOnly cookies are not accessible to JavaScript running in the browser, which prevents cross-site scripting (XSS) attacks from stealing the refresh token.
+- The token is sent with each request automatically by the browser, making it easy to handle in authenticated routes.

 # Typescript Fundamentals

 ### 1. Generics